astrostl/vagrant-centos/README.md

 vagrant-centos
 ==============

-Want a CentOS base box?
+Want a CentOS Base Box?
 Don't want a not-so-fresh feeling about downloading one?<br>
 Want to maybe learn a bit more about Vagrant, VirtualBox, and Kickstart?

 Create your own minimal CentOS Base Box for Vagrant in a few simple steps: